jonas-gstoettenmayr/cafe_upscaling_models/README.md

 Our model was evaluated in a variety of ways.

-- Visualy, the often best and most accurate way
+- Visualy, the often best and most accurate way to read more about the visualisation see [The Visualisation Documentation](/docs/visualisations_documentation.md)
 - With metrics, well known metrics like MAE, MAPE, RMSE
 - Against a baseline, the future is impossible to predict as such our Model need not be perfect but better than randomness to be of use.